Travancore: Mysore invasion

 Tipu Sultan at the lines of Travancore.
 Illustration from Cassell's Illustrated History of India by James Grant (c.
 1896).

 Marthanda Varma's successor Karthika Thirunal Rama Varma (1758–1798), who was popularly known as Dharma Raja, shifted the capital in 1795 from Padmanabhapuram to Thiruvananthapuram.
-Dharma Raja's period is considered a Golden Age in the history of Travancore.
+Dharma Raja's period is considered a golden age in the history of Travancore.
 He not only retained the territorial gains of his predecessor, but also improved and encouraged social development.
 He was greatly assisted by a very efficient administrator, Raja Kesavadas, the Diwan of Travancore.

 Travancore often allied with the English East India Company in military conflicts.
 During Dharma Raja's reign, Tipu Sultan, the de facto ruler of Mysore and the son of Hyder Ali, attacked Travancore in 1789 as a part of the Mysore invasion of Kerala.
 Dharma Raja had earlier refused to hand over the Hindu political refugees from the Mysore occupation of Malabar who had been given asylum in Travancore.
 The Mysore army entered the Cochin kingdom from Coimbatore in November 1789 and reached Thrissur in December.
-On 28 December 1789 Tipu Sultan attacked the Nedunkotta (Northern Lines) from the north, causing the Battle of Nedumkotta (1789), and the defeat of the Mysore army.
+On 28 December 1789 Tipu Sultan attacked the Nedunkotta (northern lines) from the north, causing the Battle of Nedumkotta and the defeat of the Mysore army.

 Velu Thampi Dalawa's rebellion

 A language map of India prepared in 1822.
 Note that a major portion of Travancore was included in Tamil-spoken region.

 On Dharma Raja's death in 1798, Balarama Varma (1798–1810), the weakest ruler of the dynasty, took over at the age of sixteen.
-A treaty brought Travancore under a Subsidiary alliance with the East India Company in 1795.
+A treaty brought Travancore under a subsidiary alliance with the English East India Company in 1795.

-The prime ministers (dalawas or dewans) started to take control of the kingdom beginning with Velu Thampi Dalawa (Velayudhan Chempakaraman Thampi) (1799–1809) who was appointed as the divan following the dismissal of Jayanthan Sankaran Nampoothiri (1798–1799).
-Initially, Velayudhan Chempakaraman Thampi and the English East India Company got along very well.
-When a section of the Travancore army mutinied in 1805 against Velu Thampi Dalawa, he sought refuge with the British Resident Colonel (later General) Colin Macaulay and later used English East India Company troops to crush the mutiny.
-Velu Thampi also played a key role in negotiating a new treaty between Travancore and the English East India Company.
-However, the demands of the East India Company for the payment of compensation for their involvement in the Travancore-Mysore War (1791) on behalf of Travancore, led to tension between the Diwan and Colonel Macaulay.
-Velu Thampi and the diwan of Cochin kingdom, Paliath Achan Govindan Menon, who was unhappy with Macaulay for granting asylum to his enemy Kunhi Krishna Menon, declared "war" on the East India Company.
+The prime ministers (dalawas or dewans) started to take control of the kingdom beginning with Velu Thampi Dalawa (Velayudhan Chempakaraman Thampi) (1799–1809), who was appointed as the dewan following the dismissal of Jayanthan Sankaran Nampoothiri (1798–1799).
+Initially, Velayudhan Chempakaraman Thampi and the East India Company got along very well.
+When a section of the Travancore army mutinied in 1805 against Velu Thampi, he sought refuge with the British Resident Colonel (later General) Colin Macaulay and later used company troops to crush the mutiny.
+Velu Thampi also played a key role in negotiating a new treaty between Travancore and the East India Company.
+However, the company's demands for compensating payment for their involvement in the Travancore–Mysore War (1791) on behalf of Travancore led to tension between the dewan and Colonel Macaulay.
+Velu Thampi and the dewan of Cochin kingdom, Paliath Achan Govindan Menon, who was unhappy with Macaulay for granting asylum to his enemy Kunhi Krishna Menon, declared "war" on the East India Company.